preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Fixes
 ***********************
 - Fixed a design glitch in document libraries when the omnia header is used.
-- People rollup roller view not auto rotates correctly (#117277).
+- People rollup roller view now auto rotates correctly (#117277).
 - Page rollup column adjustment now works when having only one column (#117154, #117304).
 - Correct default setting on date format when setting up a new environment (#114587).
 - Several fixes to the document rollup, including taxonomy properties now work correctly in the query builder (#117598).